Choose your stage number below to track the construction and title progress of your lot.

 The park is now finished, all checks and balances have been completed and temporary fencing has been removed.
 We’re very proud of this ‘bee’ themed park and look forward to everyone from around the community being able to enjoy this new, vibrant green space.

 Whilst many lot owner’s homes are currently under construction, or about to commence, there are several vacant lots within Delaray.
 We remind all purchasers that, as the Landowner, it is your responsibility to ensure that your lot is kept clean and tidy and the grass is maintained.

-The City of Casey distribute Fire Safety Notices and under the City of Casey Community Local Law 2/2010 it is an offence to have grass/weeds exceeding 30 cm in height.
-At all times throughout the year grass/weeds must be kept at a maximum length of 10cm.
+The City of Casey distributes Fire Safety Notices and, under the City of Casey Community Local Law 2/2010, it is an offence to have grass or weeds exceeding 30 cm in height.
+At all times throughout the year, grass and weeds must be kept at a maximum length of 10cm.

-Whilst we are trying incredibly hard to ensure the responsible parties are disposing of their rubbish correctly, we need your help.
-If you witness illegal dumping – rubbish, soil, concrete etc. please take a photo, download the app – Snap, Send, Solve and send through to the council to ensure appropriate action is taken.
+Whilst we are working hard to ensure the responsible parties are disposing of their rubbish correctly, we need your help.
+If you witness illegal dumping – rubbish, soil, concrete, etc. – please take a photo, download the Snap, Send, Solve app and send through to Council to ensure appropriate action is taken.

-As a Landowner it is your responsibility to ensure the maintenance of your lot and nature strip post-handover.
+As a Landowner, it is your responsibility to ensure the maintenance of your lot and nature strip post-handover.
 Please ensure your builder is aware of this requirement so that damage can be avoided and/or rectified.